Learning through sharing

 – Miguel Ladeira Santos, CEO of Sharing Education Group

-Provides focus for individual learning situations, allowing students to work independently and concentrate effectively.
+This space supports focused, individual learning, allowing students to work independently and concentrate effectively.

-Space for dialogue and group work, supporting teamwork in a differentiated manner.
+A space designed for dialogue and collaborative group work, supporting teamwork in a flexible and inclusive way.

-A space where people meet and interact, this space, welcoming knowledge sharing and a high level of movement.
+A welcoming space for students to meet and interact, encouraging knowledge sharing and dynamic movement.

 Our Learning Environments

-Students have different needs depending on their level of autonomy, and this should be reflected in the learning environment—both in the physical layout and the size of the community they belong to.
+Students have different needs depending on their level of independence, and our learning environments are designed to reflect this — both in the physical layout and the size of the communities they belong to.

-The diagram on this spread provides an overview of the programme structure, highlighting the gradual differences for each of the year programmes.
-For example, the PYP students share a community among more students, with several home bases.
-While in MYP, the home bases are replaced by mentor spaces, and for the DP students the spaces become even more flexible as bookable mentor spaces.
+The diagram on this spread provides an overview of the programme structure, illustrating how learning spaces evolve across the year groups.
+For example, PYP students share a larger community with several home bases, while MYP students transition to mentor spaces.
+DP students enjoy even more flexible, bookable mentor areas tailored to their growing autonomy.